Entropicity/Theory-of-Entropicity-ToE-Research-Lab-The-Aether-Live-Lab-NoteBook/markdown-from-clickup-live-lab-notebook/What-is-the-Obidi-Haller-Action-(OHA)-of-the-Theory-of-Entropicity-(ToE)?.md

 * The Underlying Law: It is the single-particle expression of the Second Law of Thermodynamics.
 * The Core Mechanism: A particle doesn't "know" the future.
 It simply flows along the path of maximum entropic efficiency in the field surrounding it right now.
 [4, 5]

-Instead of a particle mysteriously minimizing an abstract mathematical quantity called "action," it is simply a physical system naturally succumbing to entropic dissipation.
-The global minimization of action over a trajectory is just the integrated history of local, step-by-step entropic optimization.
-[6]
+**Instead of a particle mysteriously minimizing an abstract mathematical quantity called "action," it is simply a physical system naturally succumbing to entropic dissipation.
+The global minimization of action over a trajectory is just the integrated history of local, step-by-step entropic optimization.** [6]

+## It means that each point on the path of motion is an entropic phenomenon of the Entropic Field.

 ------------------------------